20c/confu/README.md

 Usage: do_stuff.py [OPTIONS]

 Options:
-  --sub--nested-string UNICODEATTRIBUTE
+  --sub--nested-string STRINGATTRIBUTE
                                   A nested string
-  --some-string UNICODEATTRIBUTE  An arbitrary string --some-number INTATTRIBUTE      Some integer --some-list LISTATTRIBUTE       A list of integers --some-bool / --no-some-bool
+  --some-string STRINGATTRIBUTE  An arbitrary string --some-number INTATTRIBUTE      Some integer --some-list LISTATTRIBUTE       A list of integers --some-bool / --no-some-bool